MattGrayYes/inky-icloud-photo-frame/README.md

     wifi-sec.key-mgmt wpa-psk \
     wifi-sec.psk "KEY"
 ```
-(The slashes here are just escaping the newlines.
+(The slashes here are just escaping the newlines I've added for clarity.
 You can enter it all on one line, omitting the slashes.)

+`nmcli connection add  type wifi  wifi.ssid "SSID"  wifi-sec.key-mgmt wpa-psk  wifi-sec.psk "KEY"`

 ## Sources
 * `icloud_photo.sh` based on a comment on [@Fay59's gist](https://gist.github.com/fay59/8f719cd81967e0eb2234897491e051ec?permalink_comment_id=4219612#gistcomment-4219612)